akaruinekooff/python-shit-proposals/README.md

 Feel free to add new PSPs:

-* PSP-0009: Shit Async Programming
 * PSP-0010: Shit Decorators
 * PSP-0011: Shit Logging & Debugging
+* PSP-0012: Shit Configuration & Environment

 > All contributions may be as unreadable and chaotic as possible.